JamesWilko/Payday-2-BLT-Docs/docs/mods/definition.md

 `script_path` The path to the script that should be ran when the keybind is pressed.
 `run_in_menu` A boolean of whether this keybind should run when pressed during the menu state.
 `run_in_game` A boolean of whether this keybind should run when pressed during the game state.
+`localized` A boolean of if the menu should attempt to use the name and description as localization keys.
+Use `false` if you wish to just type a name and description in.

 	"keybinds" : [
 		{